 When to go;

-Best times to climb Mount Kenya are between December to March and June to early October before the advent of the short rains.
+The best times to climb Mount Kenya are between December to March and June to early October before the advent of the short rains.
 Both climbing seasons provide you with the best chances of reaching your desired peak with mild weather, and each option avoids the long heavy rain and short rain seasons.
-Note the rain season is avoided occasional showers do occur all year round, so its good to be prepared for some rain.
+Note the rain season is avoided occasional showers do occur all year round, so it’s good to be prepared for some rain.

 Climbing routes overview;